openstack/openstack-manuals/doc/admin-guide/source/compute-flavors.rst

        ``hw:numa_cpus.N`` and ``hw:numa_mem.N`` are only valid if ``hw:numa_nodes`` is set.
-Additionally, they are only required if the instance's NUMA nodes have an asymetrical allocation of CPUs and RAM (important for some NFV workloads).
+Additionally, they are only required if the instance's NUMA nodes have an asymmetrical allocation of CPUs and RAM (important for some NFV workloads).

     .. note::